 Cazenovia College has been a pioneer in its commitment to serving students with learning disabilities.
-As part of our Academic Learning Center, the staff of the Office of Special Services provides a selection of support services to help students with disabilities learn how to function independently at the College and to advocate for themselves.
-We comply with all Federal, State, and local laws, which govern the education of students with special needs.
+As part of our Center for Teaching and Learning, the staff of the Office of Special Services provides a selection of support services to help students with disabilities learn how to function independently at the College and to advocate for themselves.
+The College complies with all federal, state and local laws governing education of students with special needs.
 Students requiring reasonable accommodations should file their requests in writing with the director, Office of Special Services (315-655-7308) at least 30 days prior to expected need for accommodations.

 Benefits and Services:

 - Testing accommodation

 o Alternate location

 - Free copy of notes

 - Individual and small group tutorial support in learning strategies